 What sales are exempt from the Virginia Sales Tax?

 Many states set special sales tax rates for certain types of goods like groceries or clothes, and may completely exempt certain transactions from state and local sales taxes.
-Virginia completely exempts prescription drugs, and non-prescription drugs from the Virginia state sales tax.
+Virginia, however, does not exempt any purchases from state or local sales taxes.

 Virginia sets a special sales tax rate for unprepared food and groceries (at 2.5%).
-Like many other states, Virginia levies a special sales tax on prepared food from restaraunts or other locations.
-The Virginia restaraunt sales tax is 5%.
+While many other states also collect a special (and often higher) sales tax on prepared and restaraunt food, Virginia does not have a specific restaraunt sales tax.